Introduction: How to Build a 1.1 Million Volt Tesla Coil! : 19 Steps (with Many Pictures)

 The best option is a pole pig which can be found on power lines.
 However, these are much more expensive and harder to find compared to Neon Sign Transformers (NST).

-An example NST can be seen in the picture above.
+An example NST can be seen in Fig. 6 above.
 I purchased this one off of eBay.
+Input wiring of NST can be see in Fig. 11.

 - Make a cut close to the male end (the one with prongs sticking out) of the 14 AWG extension cord